heems/PyRPG/README.md

 PyRPG
 =====

 Brilliant cli rpg in python.
 Close battle between this and Wagon.java for GOAT game.
+To play, just `python rpg.py`